ReDuzed/tServerApi-Plugins/README.md

 Given, there's a requirement for each plugin to compile successfully, and that is the tShock plugin libraries.
 This is included in every tShock .zip file:

 Include OTAPI.dll, TerrariaServer.exe, and TShockAPI.dll in the same folder as the plugin .cs and compile.cmd files.

+### Walkthrough
+A more thorough process of this can be found at the WIki.